-Below are five ways in which automated grocery warehouses can help eGrocery firms achieve these.
+Below are five ways in which automated grocery warehouses can help eGrocery companies achieve these.

-A fully automated grocery warehouse, which uses an Automated Storage and Retrival System (ASRS) in combination with a digital Warehouse Control System (WCS), can make this happen.
+A fully automated grocery warehouse, which uses an Automated Storage and Revival System (ASRS) in combination with a digital Warehouse Control System (WCS), can make this happen.

 Picking error rates are reduced greatly by the ASRS, which in turn means fewer customer complaints and returns to deal with, higher approval ratings and more repeat orders for the eGrocery operation.
 In addition, an automated grocery warehouse’s consistently accurate order picking ability is a fantastic benefit for businesses who wish to maintain scrupulously accurate inventory data.

 The pandemic has brought seismic changes in demand and customer expectations – fast home delivery of a wide variety of products is now considered a matter of course, not an exceptional service.
 However, expansion into online business can quickly become chaotic.